top of page

 • Cryptographic keys and sessions are generated and stored on-device using OS-backed secure storage.

-• Cord is designed so server-side systems do not hold your private message keys.
+• Cord is designed so server-side systems do not hold users’ private message keys.

 Cord minimizes metadata, but some metadata is necessary for delivery and security: